-Removed capabilities

-false

-$PostgresCluster.spec.proxy.pgBouncer.containers[index].securityContext.seLinuxOptions \\ Parent \\$
+$PostgresCluster.spec.proxy.pgBouncer.containers[index].securityContext.seLinuxOptions \\ Parent \\ Par$

 The SELinux context to be applied to the container.
 If unspecified, the container runtime will allocate a random SELinux context for each container.
 May also be set in PodSecurityContext.
 If set in both SecurityContext and PodSecurityContext, the value specified in SecurityContext takes precedence.

-Name

-Type

-Description

-Required

-level

-string
+Note that this field cannot be set when spec.os.name is windows.

 Level is SELinux level label that applies to the container.

 false

 role

 string

 Role is a SELinux role label that applies to the container.

 false

 type

 string

 Type is a SELinux type label that applies to the container.

 false

 user

 string

 User is a SELinux user label that applies to the container.

 false

 $PostgresCluster.spec.proxy.pgBouncer.containers[index].securityContext.seccompProfile \\ Parent \\$

 The seccomp options to use by this container.
-If seccomp options are provided at both the pod $\&$ container level, the container options override the pod options.
+If seccomp options are provided at both the pod & container level, the container options override the pod options.
+Note that this field cannot be set when spec.os.name is windows.

 Name

 Type

 Description

 Required

 type

 string

 type indicates which kind of seccomp profile will be applied.
 Valid options are: Localhost - a profile defined in a file on the node should be used.
 RuntimeDefault - the container runtime default profile should be used.
 Unconfined - no profile should be applied.

 true

-localhost Profile
+localhostProfile

 string

 localhostProfile indicates a profile defined in a file on the node should be used.
 The profile must be preconfigured on the node to work.
 Must be a descending path, relative to the kubelet's configured seccomp profile location.
 Must only be set if type is "Localhost".

+false

+$Postgres Cluster. spec. proxy. pg Bouncer. containers [index]. security Context. windows Options \\ Parent \\$

+The Windows specific settings applied to all containers.
+If unspecified, the options from the PodSecurityContext will be used.
+If set in both SecurityContext and PodSecurityContext, the value specified in SecurityContext takes precedence.
+Note that this field cannot be set when spec.os.name is linux.

+Name

+Type

+Description

+Required

+${ m gmsaCredentialSpec}$

+string

+GMSACredentialSpec is where the GMSA admission webhook (https://github.com/kubernetes-sigs/windows-gmsa) inlines the contents of the GMSA credential spec named by the GMSACredentialSpecName field.

+false

-$\begin{array}{c} \text{false} \\ \text{drop} \end{array}$
+$\begin{array}{c} \text{level} \\ \text{string} \end{array}$